heydenb/self-healing/README.md

 * **Dynatrace** - We will use Dynatrace to monitor our cluster as well as all our sample application.
 You will find the login information on the handout on your place.
 * **Kubernetes Cluster** - A Kubernetes Cluster is provided for you to deploy and run the sample application on.

+## Reset environment

+    We are going to reset our environment for this part and start over with fresh installation.
+    ```console
+    kubectl delete namespace dynatrace tower production
+    ```

 ## 2. Tools 🛠️